What is a Solution?Copy

 The Projects section of the Tray Embedded dashboard has following tags on Project tiles:

-Live solution: This means that the project has a live published solution that is ready to be used by the End users.
+Live: This means that the project has a live published solution that is ready to be used by the End users.

-If none of these tags exist as marked in the screenshot above, that means you haven't created a solution for this project yet.
+None: This means you haven't created a solution for this project yet.

 To turn any Tray.io project into a Solution, click on 'Create Solution' in the project details screen